AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 	**1|** Click on |button_view_display| at the top right of the record.

-	**2|** Choose form either ‘full’ or ‘XML’ view.
+	**2|** Choose from either 'full' or 'XML' view.
 Full view will display a detailed view of the record while XML view will display the raw XML for the record.

 For detailed descriptions of each of the elements included in the metadata record, consult the `Metadata Elements <#metadata-elements>`__ section.